 Furniture is not to be taken out of the suites for any reason.
-Chairs, lamps and other suite furnishings cannot be placed outside for use of storage.
-The students are responsible for school issued furniture in their residential suites and suite occupants will be charged for damages and vandalism to any furniture or property within the residential suite.
+Chairs, lamps, and other suite furnishings cannot be placed outside for storage.
+The students are responsible for school- issued furniture in their residential suites and suite occupants will be charged for damage and vandalism to any furniture or property within the residential suite.
+Beds must remain within the rooms they were issued to and cannot be moved into the suite common area or outdoors.